 - 1. A refund shall not be made except under the following circumstances: - a.
-A 100 percent refund shall be made if the student officially withdraws prior to the first day of class(es) of the academic semester or term as noted in the college calendar.
+A 100 percent refund shall be made if the student officially withdraws of the academic semester or term as noted in the college calendar.
 Also, a student is eligible for a 100 percent refund if the class in which the student is officially registered is cancelled due to insufficient enrollment. - b.
-A 75 percent refund shall be made if the student officially withdraws from the class(es) prior to or on the official 10 percent point of the semester.
+A 75 percent refund shall be made if the student officially withdraws from the class(es) prior to or on the official 10 percent point of the semester. - c.
+A student is not officially withdrawn from a course until a completed Drop Form has been submitted and processed by the Records Office.
+The effective date of withdrawal is the day the Records Office receives the completed form.